 I also like the idea of a spectrum.
 So maybe you have lovers that you also have totally non sexual moments with, but also have friends you might share a sexual or flirtatious moment with.
 Polyamory is more of a way of life with self contained interactions and not trying to get everything from one person.
 It means that if you’re dating someone who is not into a particular kink that you are, then you can always do that with someone else instead.
 Polyamory also suits my lifestyle because as a stripper, and a massive flirt, it means I can do all this and not worry about someone getting jealous or possessive.

 So a few weeks after I decided I was going to try it out, a guy messaged me on OkCupid and we started chatting.
 He was in an open relationship and we agreed to meet for a drink.
 As soon as I saw him I fancied him, plus he was really easy to talk to.
 We kissed in the pub and were getting along really well.
-He wasn’t really taking the piss out of me as much as I like, but as soon as I told him that’s my thing, he definitely got into it.

 I don’t always feel totally comfortable talking about it, but with him I felt like I could.
-He said he would like to try it with me, and his positive reaction has made me so much more confident in discussing it, in fact I’m writing a whole blog post on the subject.
+He said he would like to try it with me, and his positive reaction has made me so much more confident in discussing it, in fact I’m thinking of writing a whole blog post on the subject.
 And some jokes.

 Anyway, hanging out was really fun, and at one point in the park I’d said part of me wanted to just fuck him there and then, and then he told me about him and his girlfriend’s no penetration rule.
 (Which is a double shame as he also said he would like to be pegged).
 In fact not only, do they have a no penetration rule – they actually have a no pants completely off rule, and a no oral rule.
 Which basically means fingering / hand jobs only.